MattechLab/monalisa/_sources/2-5_coil_sensitivity_map.rst.txt

 =================

 Using the manual estimation requires some more confirmation from the user.
 Namely of the parameters extracted and the threshold to differentiate between noise and data.
-There will be more figures shown that allow to check the region of interest in more detail as well as the effect of the secondary coil sensitivity estimation.
+There will be more figures shown that allow checking the region of interest in more detail as well as the effect of the secondary coil sensitivity estimation.

 Acquisition Parameters
 ----------------------